Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ### 1- Basic Update

-Below is an example to update an existing account.
+Below is an example to update an existing record.

 ![image.png](.attachments/postman-with-power-platform/image27.png)

-As it can be seen from the response, the 204 success is returned which means request has been executed succefully.
+As it can be seen from the response, the 204 success is returned which means request has been executed succesfully.

 ### 2- Update records with data returned